 New Car Insurance Grace Period

 Some states have a grace period for new cars.
 California, on the other hand, does not have any sort of grace period.
-This means you must have insurance when you drive your vehicle off the lot.
+This means you must have coverage when you drive your vehicle off the lot.
 You’ll have to add your new car to your existing policy so that you can leave with your car.

 California Drunk Driving Laws